couchbase/kubernetes/README.md

 ## Todo

-* Create sync gateway which connects to Couchbase Server (cb service might be needed)
+* Setup EXTERNAL sync gateway service and expose it
 * Use local etcd rather than external etcd
+* Look into host mounted volumes

 ## References